DP World, Syria’s GABC discuss accelerating Port of Tartous development plans

 Beyond the port itself, DP World is exploring opportunities to develop logistics zones, inland freight hubs and transit corridors in partnership with local stakeholders, as part of a broader strategy to integrate the Port of Tartous into regional and global supply chains.

 Trade ties between the UAE and Syria are already strengthening.
-Non-oil trade reached a record $1.4 billion in 2025 – an exceptional 132.4 percent year-on-year increase that reflects the two nations’ mutual trust and shared determination to forge a more integrated and prosperous economic partnership.
+Non-oil trade between reached a record $1.4 billion in 2025 – an exceptional 132.4% Year on Year increase that reflects the two nations’ mutual trust and shared determination to forge a more integrated and prosperous economic partnership